 They can also wash and maintain their spaces, such as their own small table and chair set.
 There is often also a focus on them doing other things for themselves, such as preparing their own meals (with guidance from an adult, of course).

 Thinkamajigs offers high-quality, value-priced Montessori tools with certified non-toxic paints and finishes.
-We offer a great selection of musical instruments, which you can view in our catalogue here.
+We offer a great selection of musical instruments, which you can view in our catalog here.
 We also offer a wide selection of Montessori teaching materials, educational toys, games and puzzles.
 We ship anywhere in North America.
 Contact us for more information.